Exodromy: Introduction

-To replace the manifold in this story with a scheme, Grothendieck identified étale local systems on a suitable connected scheme $X$ with representations of its étale fundamental group.
-Here it is not the Zariski topological space of $X$ that is germane but its \emph{étale topos}, and one obtains not a group but a progroup: the \emph{extended étale fundamental group} $\pi_1^{\et, \ext}(X) $ -- or, if preferred, its profinite reflection: the usual \emph{étale fundamental group} $\pi_1^{\et}(X) $.
+To replace the manifold in the monodromy story with a scheme $ X $, Grothendieck introduced the \textit{extended étale fundamental group} $ \pietext_1(X,x) $ of \cite[Exposé X, \S 6]{MR43:223b}.
+Here it is not the Zariski topological space of $ X $ that is relevant, but its \textit{étale topos}.
+Moreover, since universal covers in algebraic geometry do not exist as étale covers, but only as \textit{proétale} covers, the extended étale fundamental group is not a group, but rather a \textit{progroup}.
+In the case that $ X $ is connected and \textit{locally connected}, Grothendieck proved a monodromy equivalence between locally constant étale sheaves and representations of $ \pietext_1(X,x) $.

-The étale fundamental group is an information-dense invariant, and Grothendieck's \emph{Anabelian Conjectures} are roughly an investigation of the extent to which it is a \emph{complete} invariant for certain classes of schemes.
-In dimension $0$, the classical theorem of Neukirch and Uchida \cites{MR0244211}{MR0258804}{MR0432593} ensures that two number fields are isomorphic if and only if their absolute Galois groups are.
-In dimension $1$, Akio Tamagawa \cite{MR1478817} and Shinichi Mochizuki \cite{MR1432110} show that dominant morphisms between smooth hyperbolic curves over suitable fields of characteristic zero can be detected at the level of fundamental groups.
-Florian Pop \cite[Theorem 1]{MR1259367} shows that an isomorphism between two function fields over finitely generated fields can be detected at the level of Galois groups.